-"Yon-Ka Paris Skincare - Yonka Paris Hydra No1 Creme" is a well-rounded moisturizing product.
-This moisturizer uses a good combo of humectants and emollients.
-These both types of ingredients are essentials for improving the skin hydration and keeping the skin barrier healthy.
+Based on the ingredient list, "Yon-Ka Paris Skincare - Yonka Paris Hydra No1 Creme" can work well for skin moisturization.
+To work well, any moisturizer needs to include a combination of water-binding and emollient ingredients.
+Yon-Ka Paris Skincare - Yonka Paris Hydra No1 Creme ticks this box.
 Panthenol, glycerin, hyaluronic acid, imperata cylindrica root extract and sodium hyaluronate in this product (humectants) attract water molecules to the upper layer of the skin (the water comes from the outside air or from the deeper layers of the skin if the air is dry).
-Ethyl linoleate, vitis vinifera seed oil, caprylic/capric triglyceride, squalane and cetyl alcohol in this product help decrease the water evoporation from the skin, so that it stays hydrated for longer.
-These ingredients also soften the skin and take away the feeling of tightness and dryness.
+Emollients in this formulation (ethyl linoleate, vitis vinifera seed oil, caprylic/capric triglyceride, squalane and cetyl alcohol) help to reduce the moisture loss from the skin.
+They also soften the skin surface and relieve the feeling of dryness and tightness.

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.